Trauma Informed Care in Nursing

 Safety

-In trauma informed care, safety pertains to both the psychological and physical safety of the patient and their family throughout their encounter with the healthcare organization.
+In trauma-informed care, safety pertains to the psychological and physical safety of the patient and their family throughout their encounter with the healthcare organization.
 The goal is to prevent any form of re-traumatization.
 This is accomplished by creating safe spaces, access to services, and engagement between the patient and the healthcare team.

-One of the greatest aspects of safety in trauma informed care is environmental.
-This demands that the healthcare teams create an environment that is both welcoming and accommodating to all patients regardless of their diverse backgrounds.
+One of the most significant aspects of safety in trauma-informed care is environmental.
+This demands that the healthcare teams create a welcoming and accommodating environment for all patients, regardless of their diverse backgrounds.
 We must understand that patients who have undergone traumatic events can be hypersensitive to their environmental safety.

 Ask yourself...